manfromthefog/Containment-1/README.md

 # Skynet-Network
+A website project which runs on Django 3.2.6, built on Python.
+Webpages are built on HTML, and the network currently has no CSS.
-The Skynet Network, which regulates soulflow and allows optimized Withermancy performance.
+This network helps regulates soulflow and allows optimized Withermancy performance.